Automation Testing For The Less Technical Tester

 Creating Test Cases

 Scripts help automate as many workflows as possible depending on the mobile app tested.
 One common automated test case that serves as a great example is a login workflow.
 An automated testing script for a login workflow helps a tester save a lot of time when starting a new test suite (or group of test cases).
-Most automated testing begins with a login workflow first—and so it’s a great place for less technical testers to start.
+Most AI automated testing begins with a login workflow first—and so it’s a great place for less technical testers to start.

 An automated script for a login workflow would include testing for an ideal login case that includes a correct username and password, and incorrect login cases such as what happens when a user inputs the wrong password.
 Logins seem simple but need to involve a variety of aggressive tests that examine all possible inputs (both valid and invalid), security vulnerabilities, and outputs (including what happens if a user forgets their password or tries to log in too many times).